 The Minwalla Model is a clinical psychology and clinical sexology model used to diagnose, treat, and understand clinical symptoms related to DST, utilizing contemporary and innovative approaches to sexuality, gender, abuse, and trauma.

-The Minwalla Model has had a significant impact on the clinical treatment of sex addiction, compulsive sexuality, infidelity, betrayal trauma, intimate partners, and relationships.
+From the hornet's nest to the vanishing point, the Minwalla Model has had a significant impact on the clinical treatment of sex addiction, compulsive sexuality, infidelity, betrayal trauma, intimate partners, and relationships.

 The Minwalla Model defines sexual and gender health as the conscious process towards integrity, intimacy, and integration.